-Every other 1200 baud TNC out there was either way more expensive than the TNC-PI, or way more difficult to get running than the TNC-PI.
+Every other 1200 baud TNC out there was either considerably more expensive than the TNC-PI, or considerably more difficult to get running than the TNC-PI.

 The TARPN project was suddenly at risk for lack of easy to use inexpensive 1200 baud TNC hardware!

 But, we had the solution in our hands.
 So... a bit more work was needed.